matrix-org/synapse/docs/ACME.md

 authbind --deep <synapse start command>
 ```

-## Config file editing
+### Config file editing

-Finally, once Synapse is able to listen on port 80 for ACME challenge
+Once Synapse is able to listen on port 80 for ACME challenge
 requests, it must be told to perform ACME provisioning by setting `enabled`
 to true under the `acme` section in `homeserver.yaml`: